Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 Our Tips for Managing Androgenetic Alopecia

 Hair loss caused by androgenetic alopecia is a problem that affects both men and women.
-Since it is often a genetic, hormonal, or lifestyle-related condition, affected individuals may believe their case is incurable, but this is not the case.
+Since it is often a genetic, hormonal, or lifestyle-related condition, affected individuals may believe their case is incurable, but this is not true.

 In addition to the treatment options mentioned above, there are other practical and accessible tips for dealing with the condition:

 • Look for support groups.
-There are many support groups for people with androgenetic alopecia.
+There are many androgenetic alopecia support groups.
 These groups can provide you with emotional support and information about the condition.

 If you are considering hair transplantation, consult a specialist beforehand.
 You will receive an assessment of your hair loss and determine if it is possible in your case.